valvze/valvze.github.io/gringotts.md

 </p>

 <p>
-Compounded with the growing <i>ahem</i> torrented media in my possession and my dad's need of making the data on his hard drive to be accessible from anywhere for business purposes, I was forced to brainstorm of a creative solution to handle it all together.
+Compounded with the growing <i>ahem</i> torrented media in my possession and my dad's need of making the data on his hard drive to be accessible from anywhere, I decided it was time to brainstorm a creative solution to handle it all together.
 </p>

 <h2 id="content">Tradeoffs</h2>